openpay-innovations/openpay-payment-gateway-for-woocommerce/README.md

 ## Already Using the OLD Openpay Payment Plugin?

-Before installing this plugin, please remove the OLD payment payment plugin named **Openpay Payment Method for WooCommerce** by deleting it from here: `<merchant-site-url>/wp-admin/plugins.php`
+Before installing this plugin, please remove the OLD payment payment plugin named **Openpay Payment Method** by deleting it from here: `<merchant-site-url>/wp-admin/plugins.php`

 ## Installation